ENMeval 2.0.5 Vignette

 evalplot.grps(pts = bg, pts.grp = cb1.large$bg.grp, envs = envs.bg)

-The Checkerboard2 method partitions the data into k = 4 spatial groups.
-This is done by hierarchically aggregating the input raster at two scales.
+The hierarchical checkerboard method partitions the data into k = 4 spatial groups.
+This is done by inputting two aggregation factors to hierarchically aggregate the input raster at two scales.
 Presence and background groups are assigned based on which box they fall into on the hierarchical checkerboard.

 evalplot.grps(pts = occs, pts.grp = cb2$occs.grp, envs = envs.bg)